-As a first step, we suggest that they contact the member of staff or volunteer concerned to see if the problem can be resolved to their satisfaction.
+As a first step, we suggest that they contact the member of employees, associates and volunteers or volunteer concerned to see if the problem can be resolved to their satisfaction.

-Grow Wakefield staff will do everything they can to put things right, including reviewing procedures to stop problems happening again.
+Grow Wakefield employees, associates and volunteers will do everything they can to put things right, including reviewing procedures to stop problems happening again.

-If the service user is not happy with the response or if they do not know which member of staff to contact, please follow the steps outlined:
+If the service user is not happy with the response or if they do not know which member of employees, associates and volunteers to contact, please follow the steps outlined:

 - All complaints should be made to the Chief Executive Officer or a designated person in his absence in writing by letter or email.
 This will be acknowledged within three working days. - 2.
-The Chief Executive Officer or designated person will investigate the issues raised and let you have IEW's response to the complaint within 10 working days. - 3.
+The Chief Executive Officer or designated person will investigate the issues raised and let you have GW's response to the complaint within 10 working days. - 3.
 If you do not feel that the Chief Executive Officer's or designated person's response is acceptable, you have the right to ask for your complaint to be referred to a complaints panel.
-The panel consists of the chair or vice-chair of IEW and two members of IEW's board of Trustees.
+The panel consists of the chair or vice-chair of GW and two members of GW's board of Trustees.
 You will be advised of the date the panel meets and you may attend the meeting.
 You may also bring someone with you if you wish for personal support. - 4.
 You will be notified of the panel's decision within five working days of its meeting. - 5.
-In the case of a complaint from an individual or organisation's that is not a member of IEW, the panel's decision is final. - 6.
-IEW members are entitled to raise any issue in relation to the management and administration of the organisation at the Annual General Meeting.
-IEW's AGMs are usually held in September. - 7.
+In the case of a complaint from an individual or organisation's that is not a member of GW, the panel's decision is final. - 6.
+GW members are entitled to raise any issue in relation to the management and administration of the organisation at the Annual General Meeting.
+GW's AGMs are usually held in September. - 7.
 Please contact the Chief Executive Officer at least eight weeks before the advertised date of the meeting who will advise you on the steps to take.